Jagmal Raja Chauhan: Architect and builder

 Maharao Shri Khengarji III of Cutch used to stay in hotels when he visited Bombay.
 Jagmal Raja, who was close friend of the king and once ADC to him, did not like this.
 He impressed upon the king that a ruler like him should have a personal mansion in the city.
 The Rao entrusted the job to build the mansion to Jagmal Raja, who personally built Cutch Castle in the 1920s in Bombay.

-Again Jagmal Raja Chauhan was one of the persons involved in supervision and construction of Vijay Vilas Palace built during the years 1920–1929 in which many artisans of Mistri community of Cutch worked along with other artisans and craftsman from Rajasthan, Bengal and Saurashtra.
+Again, Jagmal Raja Chauhan was one of the persons involved in supervision and construction of Vijay Vilas Palace, built during the years 1920–1929, in which many artisans of Mistri community of Cutch worked along with other artisans and craftsman from Rajasthan, Bengal and Saurashtra.

-In 1932 upon completion of Bally Bridge, Jagmal Raja was recommended by Viceroy of India to King of Nepal, who needed a contractor of repute to do renovation and rehabilitation of his royal palaces & temples.
+In 1932 upon completion of Bally Bridge, Jagmal Raja was recommended by the Viceroy of India to the King of Nepal, who needed a contractor of repute to do renovation and rehabilitation of his royal palaces and temples.
 He was given the contract for the same and Parbat Harji Chauhan, Karaman Devji Chauhan both of Kukma and Manji Shivjee of Madhapar were delegated by Jagmal Raja as main supervisor and completed the work.
 A team of 200 artisans was sent from Kutch to do this massive job.

 He was also involved in construction and erection Darya Mahal, the second monumental residence of Maharao Khengarji III of Cutch, which was commissioned in 1940.
 Maharao advised Jagmal Raja to oversee the construction but as he was too busy in his other business ventures, he declined to take complete responsibility, however, he sent a team of expert Mistri artisans from Kutch, who worked with other architects appointed by the king.

-Further, he also built his personal residential palace at M.G Road in Allahbad in the decades of 1920, which was spread in acres and built like a royal palace, as a replica of Prag Mahal of Bhuj.
+Further, he also built his personal residential palace at M.G Road in Allahabad in the decades of 1920, which was spread in acres and built like a royal palace, as a replica of Prag Mahal of Bhuj.
 Remnants of his palace can still be seen in the city.

 Industrialist

 Glass and ceramics

-He was a pioneer in the glass and ceramic industry of India, who founded Allahbad Glass Factory and Naini Glass Works both located at Naini in 1912.
+Chauhan, a pioneer in the glass and ceramic industry of India, founded the Allahabad Glass Factory and the Naini Glass Works, both located at Naini, in 1912.
 In 1919, his glass factory at Naini was visited by Sir Harcort Butler, the Lieutenant Governor of the United Provinces of Agra and Oudh.
-Later he established another glass factory named, Bombay Glass Works at Bombay in 1930 and one more named Raja Glass Works at Sodepur near Calcutta in 1932.
-In 1941 he was conferred Fellowship by Society of Glass Technology, London for his contributions to glass and ceramic industry of world.
-Others conferred fellowship with him were John Northwood of England Pandit Vishnu Datta of India.
+Later he established another glass factory named the Bombay Glass Works at Bombay in 1930 and one more named Raja Glass Works at Sodepur near Calcutta in 1932.
+In 1941, he was conferred a Fellowship by the Society of Glass Technology, London, for his contributions to the global glass and ceramic industry.
+Others conferred fellowship with him were John Northwood of England and Pandit Vishnu Datta of India.

 He also started a Sanitary ware factory in year 1932 at Derol named Gujarat Pottery Works and owned tiles factory, fire clay factory.